Action items: Definition, how to write, and examples

 When

-When do the action items from the meeting need to be completed?
-When you're setting deadlines, be sure to consider other project dependencies and the task owner's current workload.
-Is the deadline you're setting a realistic timeline for both the team and the project?
+When do the action items need to be finished?
+When setting deadlines, consider other project needs and the task owner’s current workload.
+Make sure the deadline is realistic for both the team and the project.

 Examples of clear action items

-Action items are critical, but learning how to clearly articulate what you need to do after a meeting takes practice.
-Here are a few examples of how teams create action items:
+Action items are important, but it takes practice to clearly state what needs to be done after a meeting.
+Here are some examples of how teams create action items:

 Engineering action item example

-The development team has found a critical bug.
-After discussing potential solutions in a team meeting, the team decides that Daniela will fix the bug, since she fixed a similar bug a few months ago and has a better understanding of the issue.
-She’ll complete the fix by the next product update, which will happen in two weeks.
+The development team finds a critical bug.
+After discussing solutions in a meeting, they decide Daniela will fix it because she handled a similar issue before and understands the problem well.
+She will finish the fix by the next product update in two weeks.

 Action item: Patch bug.